Approximation, interpolation, and lifting on the unit ball: Quantitative characterizations

-As noted earlier, in the one-variable setting, Sarason \cite{D Sarason} showed that the solution to the classical Nevanlinna–Pick interpolation problem follows from his commutant lifting theorem.
-In a similar spirit, as we also pointed out earlier, we apply the characterization of lifting on the unit ball to derive a solution to the interpolation problem for Schur functions on $\B^n$.
+\newsection{Interpolation} When $n=1$, Sarason \cite{D Sarason} showed that the solution to the classical interpolation problem follows from his commutant lifting theorem.
+In a similar spirit, we apply the characterization of lifting to solve the interpolation problem for Schur functions on $\B^n$.
+In addition, we apply approximation results to give analogous characterizations of solvability of the interpolation problem.

-Some results and proofs presented in this section parallel both Sarason’s original arguments and the corresponding results for the polydisc interpolation problem \cite{KD}, which is expected and also part of the plan of the paper.
-Although additional technical considerations arise due to the greater complexity of the multivariable setting.
-At the same time, there are substantial variations in both methodology and results.
-For example, we present new insights into interpolation through inner functions, which apply to the unit ball and yield new results even in the classical $n=1$ case.

-The following lemma serves as the first instance where our approach deviates from the classical and polydisc framework.
-Specifically, we apply the perturbation solution to the lifting problem as established in Corollary \ref{lemma: lift ball 1}.